AkBKukU/parseArgs/README.md

 ```

 Firstly, there are two minor issues here.
-The output is well formated and longer
+The output is not well formated and
-long form names mess up the spacing a bit.
-And it's currently the auto help
+longer long form names mess up the spacing a bit.
+And it's currently the auto
-doesn't tell you how many parameters an argument takes.
-It's up to you to put it
+help doesn't tell you how many parameters an argument takes.
+It's up to you to
-in the help text.
+put it in the help text.

 Now we can see we have some basic arguments so let's try running a simple one.